awsdocs/amazon-connect-admin-guide/doc_source/enable-analytics.md

 1. In the contact block, under **Call recording**, choose **On**, **Agent and Customer**\.

-   Both agent and customer call recordings are required to use Contact Lens\.
+   Both agent and customer call recordings are required to use Contact Lens
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/set-recording-and-analytics-behavior.png)

 1. Select **Enable Contact Lens for speech analytics**\.